-(Upon learning that the trees were strictly ornamental, they saw no reason at all to plant them.)
+(Upon learning that the trees were strictly ornamental, officials saw no reason at all to plant them.)

-Yet, Scidmore wasn’t one to give up easily.
-She wrote to First Lady Helen Taft, who took up the matter.
-Recognizing that the cherry blossoms could serve as a bridge between the two cultures, Mrs. Taft offered to donate 200 cherry trees to the Tidal Basin and asked the Mayor of Tokyo to do the same.
+That said, Scidmore wasn’t one to give up easily.
+Taking a different tack, she wrote to First Lady Helen Taft, who promptly offered to donate 200 trees to the Tidal Basin and asked Tokyo’s mayor to do the same.
 Japan did her one better.
-In January 1910, a gift of 2000 trees arrived in Washington D.C. to be planted along the banks of the Potomac.
+In January 1910, a gift of 2000 trees arrived in D.C. to be planted along the banks of the Potomac.

-Unfortunately these trees were infested with insects and had to be subsequently destroyed.
+Unfortunately the trees were infested with insects and had to be subsequently destroyed.

 A Blossoming Friendship

-Two years later, the Japanese sent a second gift, this time of 3,020 trees raised under the care of ‘Scientific Experts’.
-The shipment arrived in the United States on March 1912.
-Contained within were saplings of 12 varieties cultivated specifically for their superior stock.
-As soon as they arrived on the West Coast, the trees were loaded onto insulated freight cars and shipped to Washington, D.C.
+Two years later, the Japanese sent a second gift.
+This time it contained 3,020 cherry trees raised under the care of ‘Scientific Experts’.
+Composed of 12 ‘superior’ varieties, the shipment was loaded onto freight cars and sped to Washington, D.C.

 Below is the U.S. National Park Service’s breakdown of the trees by species:

-On March 27, 1912, First Lady Helen Taft and the Viscountess China, wife of the Japanese ambassador, planted two cherry trees on the northern bank of the Tidal Basin.
-At the conclusion of the ceremony, the First Lady presented a gift of one dozen roses to Viscountess Chinda, thereby inaugurating the first unofficial Cherry Blossom Festival.
+In March 1912, First Lady Helen Taft and the wife of the Japanese ambassador planted a pair of these cherry trees on the northern bank of the Tidal Basin.
+Following the ceremony, the First Lady presented a gift of one dozen roses to Viscountess Chinda, thereby inaugurating the first unofficial Cherry Blossom Festival.

-These two trees still survive near the John Paul Jones Memorial located at the intersection of 17th Street and Independence Avenue.
-At the base of the trees is a bronze plaque commemorating the occasion.
+Incredibly, a couple of these 1912 trees still survive near the John Paul Jones Memorial (located at the intersection of 17th Street and Independence Avenue).
+A bronze plaque at the base of the trees commemorates the occasion.

 The Cherry Tree Rebellion

-By 1938, people had fallen in love with the cherry trees that wrapped D.C.’s Tidal Basin each spring in a blanket of fluffy pink blossoms.
-At the same time, plans were underway for the construction of a large Roman-style memorial to be built on the south side of the Basin.
-Many people, however, felt the Jefferson Memorial would have a negative effect on viewing the trees along with the festival.
+By 1938, people had fallen in love with D.C.’s cherry trees.
+At the same time, plans were underway for the construction of the Jefferson Memorial on the south side of the Basin.
+Many people, however, felt strongly that the memorial would interfere with the enjoyment of the trees. .

 We will move the lady and the tree and transplant them to another place.

-But in the end, no ladies were moved and the Memorial was slightly downsized.
-According to the National Park Service, only 88 of D.C.’s cherry trees were destroyed and 83 were transplanted .
+But in the end, the Memorial was slightly downsized.
+And, according to the National Park Service, only 88 of D.C.’s cherry trees were destroyed while 83 were transplanted .

 The National Cherry Blossom Festival

-According to the National Park Service, peak bloom date is when 70% of the blossoms are in full bloom.
-On average, this usually occurs sometime between March 15 and March 18, depending on climate.
+According to the National Park Service, peak bloom date is when 70 percent of the blossoms are in full bloom.
+On average, this usually occurs sometime in late March to mid April, depending on climate.
 Beginning in October, the National Park Service monitors the five stages of bloom starting with the appearance of the first green bud.
 The fifth and most vulnerable stage, known as ‘Puppy Blossoms’, is when the blooms are most susceptible to weather.